RyStuff/LockBackgroundRandomizer/README.md

 Files
 -----
-customLogon.reg - This file enables the OEMBackground feature in the registry. install.bat - As it name implies it install the program and places everything in the right places. random.ps1 - Random.ps1 is the main script in this program this is the one which is run everytime you logon and randomizes the background. random.xml - The random.xml file is a exported Scheduled task which is import to Task Scheduler. uninstall.bat - As the name implies again is the uninstaller for this program. uninstall.reg - This file disables the OEMBackground feature if it was disabled before it was installed.
+customLogon.reg - This file enables the OEMBackground feature in the registry
+install.bat - As it name implies it install the program and places everything in the right places
+random.ps1 - Random.ps1 is the main script in this program this is the one which is run everytime you logon and randomizes the background
+random.xml - The random.xml file is a exported Scheduled task which is import to Task Scheduler
+uninstall.bat - As the name implies again is the uninstaller for this program
+uninstall.reg - This file disables the OEMBackground feature if it was disabled before it was installed